 In cases where children have been abandoned by their parents or are otherwise abused or neglected, they may be able to obtain their Green Card by acquiring what is known as Special Immigrant Juvenile Status (SIJS).
-An unmarried child seeking SIJS must be under the age of 21 at the time of their application.
+An unmarried child seeking SIJS must be under 21 years of age at the time of their green card application.

 It sometimes falls on immigration attorneys to advocate for their client while also informing the judge of the responsibilities.
-This is one of the four prongs that must be determined for SIJS.
+This is one of the four prongs that must be determined for SIJS, explains Moody:

 After the petition for SIJS is filed, the applicant does not need to remain under the juvenile court’s jurisdiction if they have “aged out” or been placed through adoption or permanent guardianship.